 Eligible entry qualifications:

-If you are unsure of whether you think you might be suitable for the course, please contact us!
+If you're unsure of whether you think you might be suitable for the course, please contact us.

-**If you have studied for a GCSE which has a numerical grade then you will need to achieve a grade 4 or above.
+**If you've studied for a GCSE which has a numerical grade, you'll need to achieve a grade 4 or above.
 Equivalent alternative qualifications are also accepted, such as Level 2 Key Skills in Communication and Application of Number.
-If you have not achieved a grade C in Maths and English we may be able to work with you to ensure that you are able to gain these in the first year of the course, depending on your experience.
+If you've not achieved a grade C in maths and English language we may be able to work with you to ensure that you're able to gain these in the first year of the course, depending on your experience.

-If English is not your first language, please see our English language requirements.
+If English isn't your first language, please see our English language requirements.

-If you are a full-time UK/Irish/EU settled/EU pre-settled student, you may be eligible to receive financial support to cover your fee and maintenance loan for the full four years.
+If you're a full-time UK/Irish/EU settled/EU pre-settled student, you may be eligible to receive financial support to cover your fees for the full four years.
 UK and EU settled students may also be eligible to receive a maintenance loan.

-Please note, this course is not available to international students.
+Please note, this course isn't available to international students.

-Take a look at the Your Finances section to find out about the scholarships and bursaries that may be available to you.
+Take a look at the scholarships and bursaries that may be available to you.

 This information was correct at the time of publication.

-A law degree provides you with the foundation subjects that are required for entry into the legal professions.
-But the understanding of legal implications and obligations, combined with the ability to combine this knowledge in practice, is valuable in many parts of the public, private and voluntary sectors.
+A law degree provides you with the foundation subjects that are required for entry into the legal professions, but the understanding of legal implications and obligations, combined with the ability to combine this knowledge in practice, is valuable in many parts of the public, private and voluntary sectors.

 Our invitations to guest speakers allow you to listen to people who are already progressing in their legal careers.
 Examples of past speakers include graduates of our course who are undertaking their Legal Practice Course or Bar Vocational Course and others who have now progressed to their training contract.
 It’s a useful way to broaden your learning so that you’re prepared not just for exams but for life.